 Yarn weight plays a crucial role in rug tufting, as it determines the thickness and density of your finished project.
 For a detailed guide to yarn weights, including a handy conversion chart, check out LoveCrafts’ Yarn Weight Chart.
 This resource will help you understand the differences between lace weight, worsted, bulky, and more.

-Where to Buy Wool Yarn for Rug Tufting
+Where to Buy the Best Wool Yarn for Rug Tufting

-If you’re looking for high-quality wool yarn, Tufttheworld and LoveCrafts are fantastic places to start.
+If you’re looking for high-quality wool yarn at various price points, LoveCrafts and Tufttheworld are fantastic places to start.
 They offer a wide range of wool yarns, from Merino wool to chunky wool yarn, at competitive prices.
-Here are some of my top picks:
+Here are some top picks:

 - Malabrigo Chunky: Perfect for luxury rugs with its soft, durable Merino wool.